0xc010d/InstructionReference.hopperTool/README.md

     con.commit()

 When working with x86, I noticed that many instructions point to the same documentation.
-So, the plugin supports single level referencing.
+So, the plugin supports level referencing.
 Just place '-R:[new instruction]' into description to redirect the loading. 'new instruction' is the target.
 So, when loading the script will detect the link and load the new target automatically.